 Due to Covid-19 crisis, the never-ending tax season now has postponed and extended its deadline to July 15.
-Taxpayers have approximately 5 weeks to file their 2019 income tax returns and pay tax owed to the IRS.
+Taxpayers, it's nearly time to file their 2019 income tax returns and pay tax owed to the IRS.

 The stress that taxes put on accountants is huge.
 Many have to guide small businesses through the CARES Act and Paycheck Protection Program [link back to our page], and they’re overwhelmed with work right now.